 The election of George W. Bush was meant to arrest this social shift.
 In truth, nothing could: the relentless advance of technology would continue to upend traditional gender roles and family structures while the geopolitical needs of the superpower United States would seek efficiency over tradition.
 Conservative values were doomed, but to the Baby Boomers whose formative years had come about steeped in principle they would not go down without a fight.

-Republican elites understood the shift was both inevitable and essential: to compete in the globalized world, the US needed to pull out all the stops and if that meant sacrificing traditional family models to get women to work or tolerating abortion to cut down on unwanted and thereby socially expensive pregnancies, so be it.
+Republican elites understood the shift was both inevitable and essential: to compete in the globalized world, the United States needed to pull out all the stops and if that meant sacrificing traditional family models to get women to work or tolerating abortion to cut down on unwanted and thereby socially expensive pregnancies, so be it.

 In 2004, Republican elites and Boomer conservatives allied together successfully for the last time.
 George W. Bush won a narrow victory, promising to block gay marriage.
 He kept that promise but failed to ensure the next president would do the same.